 Students also have the opportunity to study Latin as an extracurricular activity.
 This follows the books of the Cambridge Latin Course, which is part of the Cambridge Schools Classics Project, found at www.cambridgescp.com

 Key Stage 4: we offer the following courses:

 - From September 2016, we offer GCSEs with AQA - details for French are available here, and German here

 - Current Year 11 students are studying the older specification GCSEs with AQA - details for French are available here and for German here

-- Level 2 Latin with WJEC – details available here
+- GCSE Latin with Eduqas – details available here

 Post 16: we offer the following courses: